ragul023/gitmonitor/backend/ReadMe.md

 ## Webhook Payload

-A GitHub `push` event contains information similar to:
+For example, a GitHub `push` event contains data like:

 ```json
 {